Create an application

 }

-The application we wish to create in this example should fulfill the following specification:
+The application we wish to create in this example fulfils the following specification:

 • onExecute: transfers a specified amount of an ERC-20 token from the job owner to a recipient.
 Specifications are stored within the contract.